hopefulPanda88/streamLitAPP_LlamaIndex_MLX/README.md

 In the end, thanks to the Apple's machine learning team for the powerful tool MLX and its tool family.
 It provides more potentials for personal application developer.

+### Update
+- [x] Update LocalLLMOnMLX class with
+- able to accept self-define chat template of tokenizer;
+- able to self-define the temperature of the model;